Legal duty to accommodate

 Accommodation does not mean lowering essential qualification standards, which are the skills or attributes that one has to meet for a particular job, to graduate from a class or program, etc. Accommodation is a shared responsibility.
 Everyone involved, including the person asking for accommodation, should cooperate in the process, share relevant information, and jointly explore accommodation solutions.

-The Code prohibits discrimination that results from requirements, qualifications or factors that may appear neutral but that have an adverse effect on people identified by Code grounds.
-The Code provides for an organization to show that a requirement, qualification or factor that results in discrimination is nevertheless reasonable and bona fide (legitimate).
+The Human Rights Code of Ontario (the Code) prohibits certain types of discrimination, including discrimination that results from requirements, qualifications or factors that may appear neutral but that have an adverse affect on specific groups of people.
+The Code allows for an organization to show that a requirement, qualification or factor that results in prohibited discrimination is nevertheless reasonable and bona fide (legitimate) in the circumstances.
 However, to do this, the organization must show that the needs of the person cannot be accommodated without undue hardship.
-From the Ontario Human Rights Commission.
+(See the Ontario Human Rights Commission for more information.)

 The Policy statement on the duty to accommodate under the Ontario Human Rights Code states: